pamidev/sentiment-analyser/README.md

 # Sentiment Analyser
 > This Python program is helpful in analyzing movie reviews because it can automatically determine the sentiment
-> of new comments and reviews based on its database of 25,000 short movie reviews previously rated positive
+> of new comments and reviews based on its database of 25,000 short movie reviews previously rated as positive
 > and negative.